Bathiya and Santhush: Early musical journey

 While studying western classical music privately, Bathiya was a member of the first Ananda College Senior Brass Band where he played the alto saxophone and occasionally filled in for the percussion section.
 He was also a pianist with the western music society.
 He was a founding member and a lead vocalist of the school band.
 Winning many awards at inter school competitions, Bathiya soon became a known figure in the school's music circuit as a college musician during the mid-90s.
 He later started learning the music technology with the Sri Lankan music artist Dilup Gabadamudalige.
 He also joined the Marry Anne Singers Colombo and studied opera, jazz and Broadway singing under the Mary Anne David School of Vocal Music.
 During the late 90s, Bathiya worked as a freelance vocalist singing for radio jingles and commercials together with Ranga Dassanayake.
 During this period, Bathiya Jayakody and Santhush Weeraman collaborated on a few projects, which led to the formation of BnS.

 Santhush Weeraman

 Early life

-Santhush Weeraman was born on the 5th of September, 1977 to Nalaka Weeraman, a retired marketing director at Richard Pieris.
+Santhush Weeraman was born on 5 September 1977 to Nalaka Weeraman, a retired marketing director at Richard Pieris.

 He is the elder brother of the singer Dushyanth Weeraman.